Victorian Medical Power of Attorney – Appointing Medical Treatment Decision Maker

 • Keep the signed document in a secure location.
 Inform your decision maker of its location and consider giving them a photocopy.

 • Legal Consolidated can arrange for your Victorian Medical POA to be signed and monitored for free.
-Just email us on how to do that lawyer@legalconsolidated.com.au
+Just email us on how to do that at lawyer@legalconsolidated.com.au

 Step 5: Enjoy free updates on your Appointing Medical Treatment Decision Maker – for life